easttennesseecc-star/Q-Top-Dog-IDE/PRICING_ACCURACY_ANALYSIS_CORRECTION.md

 The "50-70% cheaper" claim is:

 1. **Factually inaccurate** - You're often the same price or more expensive
-2. **Strategically damaging** - It positions Q-IDE as a budget option
+2. **Strategically damaging** - It positions Top Dog as a budget option
 3. **Margin-killing** - It trains the market to expect discounts
 4. **Competitive vulnerability** - Competitors can simply undercut by 10%

 **Example**: If you're "50-70% cheaper," competitors think they can price at:
 - Your price × 1.15 = Still "expensive option"
-- Your price × 0.85 = "Even cheaper than Q-IDE"
+- Your price × 0.85 = "Even cheaper than Top Dog"

 ---